Filters

 WATCH / LISTEN / READ TIME

-Added: 2 months ago Source: Radcliffe Cardiology
+Added: 2 months ago Source: Arrhythmia and Electrophysiology Review

-Added: 2 months ago Source: Radcliffe Cardiology
+Added: 4 months ago Source: Radcliffe Cardiology

 While social determinants of health (SDOH) are known to influence outcomes in acquired cardiovascular diseases, their impact on conditions with a strong genetic basis, such as hypertrophic cardiomyopathy (HCM), has been less clear.² A new study using data from the Sarcomeric Human Cardiomyopathy Registry (SHaRe) suggests that area-based social factors are independently associated with adverse… View more